top of page

 It was developed for professional and pre-professional musicians whose practice room reliability doesn’t translate to the stage, the audition, or the moment that actually matters.

-But because no one ever taught them how to perform under pressure in a way that holds up over time.
+Because no one ever taught them how to perform under pressure in a way that holds up over time.

-Because most musicians are trained extensively in craft.
+Most musicians are trained extensively in craft...

-They learn how to practice.
+You learn how to practice.

 How to refine technique.